Cloning a repository

 cd git-academy-sandbox

-and press enter to view recent commits.
-Press q when you are ready to exit git log. - Type
+• Type git log to view recent commits.
+Press q when you are ready to exit the Git log.

 Check the Files pane in RStudio to see if the repo files have been cloned to your local machine.
 The files pane normally opens in the right-hand bottom corner of RStudio.